Natchez High School

-Natchez High School is a public school in Natchez, Mississippi (USA).
+Natchez High School is a public high school in Natchez, Mississippi, United States.
 It is part of the Natchez-Adams School District and serves students in grades nine through twelve.

 History

 The former location of Natchez High School was at 64 Homochitto Street.
 Also known as Margaret Martin High School, it was a public high school "for white students-only".
 It was built in 1927, a few years after the Brumfield School, a K-12 public school for African American students.

-About
+Admissions

+There were 606 students enrolled at Natchez High during the 2024–25 school year.
+The gender makeup of the school was 51% female and 49% male.
+The racial makeup of the school was 88.6% Black, 5.8% white, and 0.5% Hispanic.

 In 2005, it had 1,358 students and 73 teachers.
-88% of the students were African-American and the remainder were white.
+88% of the students were African-American, and the remainder were white.